speleolinux/uisic/README.md

 # UISIC Test Repo

-This is just a test repo for UISIC projects.
+This is just a test repo for UISIC projects

 There is a CI job file here: `.github/workflows/ci.yml`.